 This committee works in an advisory capacity to attract, promote, retain and expand economic development and tourism within Augusta Township to make our Township a sustainable community in which to live, work and play.
 Each year Council and the Economic Development & Tourism Advisory Committee work together to put on the following events:

 Each spring, the Mayor hosts a breakfast for local businesses and the public with presentations on topics that matter to residents.
 The MP and MPP also attend to update residents on how the government is continuing to assist rural residents.

 Augusta Township Business of the Year and New Business of the Year Awards

 Council and the committee celebrate the accomplishments of two businesses in the Township of Augusta each year who have shown community involvement and innovation.
-The Business of the Year Award is given to a business who has shown longevity, community involvement and innovation.
-The New Business of the Year Award is given to a business that has launched in the last 1 to 5 years, is and has shown community involvement, innovation and sustainability.
+The Business of the Year Award is given to a business who has shown longevity, community involvement and leadership.
+The New Business of the Year Award is given to a business that has launched in the last 1 to 5 years, is and has shown community involvement, leadership and sustainability.

 Joint Recreation Committee:

 This advisory committee consists of volunteer representatives from the Maitland, Maynard, North Augusta and Roebuck recreation centers as well as the Public Library.
 They help shape what recreation is within the Township.
 In 2016, the Township, in conjunction with the recreation associations and library, began a process of developing a multi-year Parks, Recreation and Culture Master Plan.
 The Plan is now complete and serves as a guiding document and provides the principles for recreational and cultural service delivery for both the immediate and longer-term future.

 The Joint Recreation Committee meets quarterly with individual recreation committee meetings held separately as needed.
 The current Committee Chair is to be determined.